sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/processes.md

 The Delivery team has a weekly on-call rotation where the Engineer On-Duty will respond to managed instance alerts, monitor the [#delivery](https://sourcegraph.slack.com/archives/C02E4HE42BX) channel for questions and escalations, and other ad-hoc tasks.
 Off-duty team members may be allocated to project work.

-More information about the Delivery Team's On-Call Rotation can be found here](./on-call.md).
+More information about the [Delivery Team's On-Call Rotation can be found here](./on-call.md).

 ## Issue tracking